shreyaadupa/CS112-RUKindergarten/README.md

 ## Getting Started

+This is the RUKindergarden assignment for Rutgers CS112.
+Note to future students: this was not a nice assignment so there might be a couple bugs in this code.
+Hopefully you have fun with it!

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.

 ## Folder Structure